-(5) whether the patient is in need of further care and treatment, the treatment facility which is needed, and evidence to support the response;
+(5) whether the patient is in need of further care and treatment, the treatment facility, state-operated treatment program, or community-based treatment program that is needed, and evidence to support the response;

-(6) whether the patient satisfies the statutory requirement for continued commitment to a treatment facility, with documentation to support the opinion; and
+(6) whether the patient satisfies the statutory requirement for continued commitment with documentation to support the opinion;

-(d) If the patient has been provisionally discharged from a treatment facility, the report shall be filed by the designated agency, which may submit the discharge report as part of its report.
+(d) If the patient has been provisionally discharged from a facility or program, the report shall be filed by the designated agency, which may submit the discharge report as part of its report.

 (a) Unless the proceedings are terminated under subdivision 1, paragraph (e), a review hearing must be held within 14 days after receipt by the committing court of the report required under subdivision 1, paragraph (c) or (d), and before the time the commitment expires.
 For good cause shown, the court may continue the hearing for up to an additional 14 days and extend any orders until the review hearing is held.